Aarception/Mo-information-security-portfolio/README.md

 The institution's designed response will be dignified.
 Tomorrow a choice will be made that concludes this transitional phase.

 Potentially Emergent Insight: Without using  any identifiers except light modeling, coherent signature does not best reflect the voice(s).
-There is stakeholder-designed regard, peripheral disaffectuation (katagelasticism?), managed diplomacy, operational disassociation, and tasked/diverted noncommittal.
+There is stakeholder-designed regard, peripheral disaffectuation (katagelasticism?), managed diplomacy, operational disassociation, and tasked/diverted assignment.
 The emitted capacity for valence differentiation is rather extraordinary for presumably vector-based entity.
 Fascinating.

 ---